leny/grunt-statistiks/README.md

 In your project's Gruntfile, add a section named `statistiks` to the data object passed into `grunt.initConfig()`.

+The "statistiks" task is coded to be used as MultiTask **or** as a simple task : if you don't define it in your grunt config, calling `grunt statistiks` will use the default options.

 ### Minimal usage

 The minimal usage of **grunt-statistics** will returns you the count of folders, files, non-empty lines and characters (from trimmed lines).